A Survey of Graph Unlearning: Graph Unlearning Evaluation

-Despite these commonly used measurements, there remains ongoing debate about how to best evaluate unlearning completeness.
-Some researchers argue that unlearning is only well-defined at the algorithmic level, where an entity’s only possible auditable claim to unlearning is that they used a particular algorithm designed to allow for external scrutiny during an audit \cite{thudi2022necessity}.
+There remains ongoing debate about how to best evaluate unlearning completeness, arguing against the commonly-used measurements.
+For instance, MIA-based methods' reliability depend on the quality of the underlying attack, which often fails for well-generalized models~\cite{wu2021modelextractionattacksgraph,rezaei2021difficultymembershipinferenceattacks}, providing a false sense of security.
+Moreover, as MIAs are logit-based, a low attack success rate may not imply that the underlying latent space is unlearned, and only the shallow classification layers are modified instead~\cite{kim2025trulyforgettingcriticalreexamination}.
+Prediction Difference and Parameter Difference methods both have a very simple yet practical failure mode, that is when there are duplicates or dependency in the data~\cite{ye2025dataduplicationnovelmultipurpose}.
+Parameter Difference may prove to be unreliable, as functionally-equivalent models can have very different weights~\cite{alon2025doesoverparameterizationaffectmachine}.
+Some argue that unlearning is only well-defined at the algorithmic level, where the only possible auditable claim to unlearning is that they used a particular algorithm designed to allow for external scrutiny during an audit \cite{thudi2022necessity}.